 He is an integral part of the dominant system; his motivation is moral.
 His moral attitude is the product of the capitalist ideology of PEACE, an ideology which completely contradicts IMPERIALIST PRACTICE.
-Imperialist practice destroys all the forces which are not followed by an extension of practice to a larger group is merely analysis of an action.
+Imperialist practice destroys all the forces which are radically opposed to it The Liberal does not question working for the capitalist system and its consequence: IMPERIALIST VIOLENCE.
+What bothers him are only the MORAL consequences of his work within the system.